Winter months require a delicious hot breakfast to warm the soul and what better than a 1 pan dish to save on the washing up.

 - 1 or 2 eggs per person

 - Preheat oven 180°C fan.

 - In a skillet pan on a medium heat fry the onion, sausages, bacon and if using also add the mushrooms, potatoes and courgette for roughly 5 minutes until everything is starting to get a bit of colour.

 - Tip in the tomatoes and stir through the kale or spinach and BBQ sauce and heat for a few minutes.

 - Make wells in the pan and crack an egg in each well.

 - Season with salt and pepper and place in the oven for 8 – 10 minutes until the eggs are cooked to your preference.

-- If you don’t have a skillet pan alternatively just use a deep frying pan and once you cook the eggs pop a lid over the top to “steam” the tops to make sure they are cooked properly.
+- If you don’t have a skillet pan or a pan that can go in the oven then just use a deep frying pan and when you cook the eggs pop a lid over the top to “steam” the tops to make sure they are cooked properly.